NLnetLabs/unbound/doc/unbound.conf.rst

 There can be multiple ones, by listing multiple auth-zone clauses, each with a different name, pertaining to that part of the namespace.
 The authority zone with the name closest to the name looked up is used.
+Authority zones can be processed on two distinct, non-exclusive, configurable stages.

+With :ref:`for-downstream: yes<unbound.conf.auth.for-downstream>` (default),
-Authority zones are processed after :ref:`local-zone:<unbound.conf.local-zone>` and before cache (:ref:`for-downstream: yes<unbound.conf.auth.for-downstream>`), and when used in this manner make Unbound respond like an authority server.
+authority zones are processed after **local-zones** and before cache.
+When used in this manner, Unbound responds like an authority server with no further processing other than returning an answer from the zone contents.
+A notable example, in this case, is CNAME records which are returned verbatim to downstream clients without further resolution.

+With :ref:`for-upstream: yes<unbound.conf.auth.for-upstream>` (default),
-Authority zones are also processed after cache, just before going to the network to fetch information for recursion (:ref:`for-upstream: yes<unbound.conf.auth.for-upstream>`), and when used in this manner provide a local copy of an authority server that speeds up lookups of that data.
+authority zones are processed after the cache lookup, just before going to the network to fetch information for recursion.
+When used in this manner they provide a local copy of an authority server that speeds up lookups for that data during resolving.

+If both options are enabled (default), client queries for an authority zone are answered authoritatively from Unbound, while internal queries that require data from the authority zone consult the local zone data instead of going to the network.

+An interesting configuration is
+:ref:`for-downstream: no<unbound.conf.auth.for-downstream>`,
+:ref:`for-upstream: yes<unbound.conf.auth.for-upstream>`
+that allows for hyperlocal behavior where both client and internal queries consult the local zone data while resolving.
+In this case, the aforementioned CNAME example will result in a thoroughly resolved answer.

 Authority zones can be read from zonefile.
 And can be kept updated via AXFR and IXFR.